edit upload recent print

 REQUIREMENTS

 Students will be expected to arrive on time to all sessions, complete all assignments, and actively contribute to class critiques and discussion.
-Assignments should be posted online with appropriate documentation by 5pm each Monday.
-No laptops are to be open during critiques and class discussions.
+Assignments should be posted online with detailed documentation in advance of class each week.
 More than one unexcused absence and you risk failing the class.

 [An article on the course from the Conduit]